Duncan-Kyhl/projects/README.md

 	- label bones with name or number teeth

 ### Computer Vision
-	- camera looks inside refrigerator for a beer
+	- camera looks inside refrigerator for an item
 	- identifies specific cans and let's me know what we have in stock
 	- camera viewable from phone